 Sleeping too little, too much, or barely at all?
-Sleep problems have surged thanks to pandemic-related factors like disrupted routines, too much screen time, and dissolving boundaries between work and home life.
+Sleep problems have surged thanks to disrupted routines, too much screen time, and dissolving boundaries between work and home life.
 Whatever the reason, not getting the recommended 7 to 9 hours of quality sleep can set you up for obesity, diabetes, heart disease, depression and other physical and mental problems.
 The good news: You can start regulating your sleep now to reap the benefits of solid sleep for better well-being.
 Try these tips:

 Stick to a daytime routine that includes exercise, regular mealtimes, and exposure to sunlight—all help regulate your body’s circadian rhythm.